Don't underestimate hiking in the Swiss Alps

-A hiking trips needs some preparation.
+A hiking trip needs preparation.
 And once you're on your way, hiking will be a pleasant and safe experience for everyone if you stick to a few basic rules.

 - Trails may cross fields with cattle.
-You are expected to close the fence once you have passed.
+You're expected to close the fence once you have passed.
 Do not enter fields unless they're clearly marked as part of the a trail.
-Cows, in particular when accompanied by calves, may act aggressively when disturbed.
-Pass cows quietly, without sudden moves or hard sounds, and keep at a distance of at least 20 m (65 ft).
+Cows, in particular when accompanied by calves, can act aggressively when disturbed.
+Pass them quietly, without sudden moves or hard sounds, and keep at a distance of at least 20 m (65 ft).
 Do not position yourself between calves and their mother.
 Do not ever pet or feed cows.
 Dogs should be kept on the leash when cattle is around.
 It's even better to avoid cows altogether when walking your dog.
 If a cow licks your hand that's usually a friendly gesture.
-Still, it's best to avoid getting close to cows unless there's a fence between you and the cow;
+Still, it's best to avoid getting close to cows unless there's a fence between you and the cattle.

 - Do not pause very close to brooks.
 They can transform into a lethal torrent of water due to heavy weather conditions elsewhere.
-It can occur even quicker in case the brook or river is also in use to drain away water from a hydro-electric power station.
-This kind of power plants can be found a lot in Switzerland.
-The amount of water can increase dramatically in no time;
+This can occur even quicker if the brook or river is also in use to drain away water from a hydro-electric power station.
+These kinds of power plants can be found a lot in Switzerland.
+The amount of water can increase dramatically in no time.

 - Keep an eye on the weather and adjust your plan if the weather turns bad.
 If necessary, take the shortest route back to a nearby village.
-A pocket size barometer seems to come in handy, but since air pressure varies with altitude, the weather forecasts provided by such devices (without height correction) become useless when taking it into the mountains.
-Forecasts on a mobile phone are more useful;
+A pocket-size barometer seems to come in handy.
+But the weather forecasts provided by such devices (without height correction) become useless when taking it into the mountains, since air pressure varies with altitude.
+Forecasts on a mobile phone are more useful.

 - Do not throw away trash.
 That includes food.
-Throwing away food is harmful to wildlife.
-Take it along and dispose of it in the next village or your accommodation;
+Trash and food scraps are harmful to wildlife.
+Take it along and dispose of it in the next village or your accommodation.

 - Hikers greet each other.
 If you want to greet like the locals do, you would say "grüezi" (Swiss German), "bonjour" (French) or "buongiorno" (Italian), depending on the region you're hiking in.